icecube/pisa/INSTALL.md

 Fork PISA on GitHub so you have your own copy of the repository to work on, from which you can create pull requests:<br>
 https://github.com/icecube/pisa/fork

-If you like, set up passwordless ssh access to github:<br>
+If you like, set up passwordless ssh access to GitHub:<br>
 https://help.github.com/articles/connecting-to-github-with-ssh

 In your terminal, define a directory for PISA source code to live in, e.g.,<br>